RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK7205-5205/Quickstart/README.md

   caption="Join command"
 />

 7. You can view the "**JoinRequest**" and "**JoinAccept**" on ChirpStack console.
 The sensor data will be automatically sent in a programmed interval after a successful join.
 If you do not see any transmissions, you can set the [time interval via AT command](/Product-Categories/WisTrio/RAK7205-5205/Quickstart/#configuration-of-gps-and-sensor-data).
-Also, if you are working indoor on your first setup, you will not see the GPS coordinates on the payload.
+Also, if you are working indoors on your first setup, you will not see the GPS coordinates on the payload.
 The GPS needs to be fixed first.

 <rk-img
   src="/assets/images/wistrio/rak7205-5205/quickstart/chirpstack-otaa-mode/pvt7etzwzprp8nqebfqi.png"